 Treating depression requires a multifaceted, holistic approach that takes into account the whole person.
 Medications are used to re-regulate the depressed person’s brain functioning.
 Individual and group therapy aids in identifying behavioral and attitudinal components of clinical

-and can help patients lighten and stabilize their mood and develop more adaptive ways of managing thoughts and feelings.
+depression and can help patients lighten and stabilize their mood and develop more adaptive ways of managing thoughts and feelings.
 Cognitive Behavioral Therapy (CBT), a psychotherapeutic approach aimed to solve problems concerning dysfunctional emotions, behaviors, and cognitions through a goal-oriented, systematic procedure, helps patients identify and challenge unhealthy or irrational beliefs that have caused emotional pain in the past.
 Grief groups, trauma therapy, and Eye Movement Desensitization and Reprocessing (EMDR) help lessen the emotional resonance of painful memories helping patients to explore and process the root causes of their depression.

 Over time, depression can actually shrink key areas of the brain.
 Clinicians understand how certain exercise can trigger the release of chemicals that stimulate the growth of new brain tissue, addressing the physical side of depression.
 Also physical activity is key in optimizing the brain’s ability to think clearly and produce happy, steady mood by releasing neurotransmitters and endorphins.